A guest post by Deanne Carson and Whitney Yip from Body Safety Australia.

 These summer holidays, instead of leaving a trail of wrapping paper and discarded toys, leave a trail of good relationships for the children in your life.

-We have put together four fun, simple Body Safety activities you can do with your children these holidays.
-While they are playing, you will be filling their emotional backpacks for now and in the future!
+We’ve put together four fun, simple Body Safety activities you can do with your children these holidays.
+While they are playing, you will be filling their emotional backpacks for now and in the future.

 1. This is my body and it belongs to me

 Parents these days are pretty on board with giving children the names of their private body parts.
 Using the words ‘penis, vagina and vulva’ no longer invites the risk of another parent’s ire from daycare or school.

 Equipping children with language for their bodies is an excellent start.
 Follow that up with conversations about which body parts are public, personal and private.

 At the beach or swimming pool change rooms, use the opportunity to talk about which body parts are covered up.
 Does what we cover up differ depending on the age of the person or whether their body has a penis or a vulva?

 Public body parts include our arms, legs, head, back etc.

 Personal body parts include our hands, eyes and mouth.
 Nobody can make us touch something, see something or put something in our mouths if it makes us uncomfortable.